tamu-edu-students/csce431-saas-project-details/docs/README.md

-# CSCE 606 SaaS Projects
+# CSCE 431 SaaS Projects

 ## Client Expectations

-The client for a CSCE 606 (Software Engineering) project serves a vital role for the course and the students.
+The client for a CSCE 431 (Software Engineering) project serves a vital role for the course and the students.

 ### Clients are expected to...

 * Meet with the development team periodically (at least once every two weeks) to
   + identify the functions that the system should perform.
-  + sketch out a user interface and develop a "storyboard" of how the interface works.
+  + sketch out user interfaces and develop storyboards of how the interfaces work.
   + try out the software.
-  + provide feedback on prioritizing additional features.
+  + provide feedback on existing and desired additional features.
   + create, review, and revise as needed a schedule of milestones (what features when)
-* Participate in requirements engineering at the beginning of the project (discussing what you want)
+* Participate in requirements engineering throughout the project (discussing what you want).
-* Participate in verification and validation at the end (discussing what you got).
+* Participate in verification and validation throughout the project (discussing what you got).
 * Provide a final evaluation of the project, which will be used to provide feedback to the instructional team.
 * Treat the team members with respect.